How I found the scent that resets my mind in seconds, what the forest was actually doing to me, and how to build the same reset anywhere.

 -

-Build the ritual.
+Build the ritual

 From Ancient Ritual to Modern Calm

-You don’t have to go to Japan to find calm.
-Creating your own ritual of breathwork combined with hinoki oil is a great way to regulate your nervous system, experience calm moments throughout the day and rest deeper.
+So when life speeds up and you are heading into chaos mode, breathe in the forest.
+Creating your own ritual of breathwork combined with hinoki oil is a great way to regulate your nervous system, find calm moments through the day and rest deeper at night.